marymar/vue-harry-potter-quiz-workshop/workshop-steps/step2.md

 This method only prints “Start the quiz…” to the console.
 Before moving on and implementing the `initQuizStage` we need more data.
 We need the movie titles of all Harry Potter movies.
 But also the data for quiz questions.

-Next, we're going to provide all movie titles to our Quiz component.
+Next, we're going to provide all movie titles for our Quiz component.
 Providing data to child components can be done with so-called props in Vue.
 Props are custom attributes you can register on a component to be able to pass data to them from a parent component.
 A value can be passed to a prop attribute, which becomes a property on that component instance.

 You can read more about Vue Props here:
 - https://vuejs.org/v2/guide/components.html#Passing-Data-to-Child-Components-with-Props

-In the App.vue extend the quiz element with a props attribute called “movies” and provide it with movies data, which you get from the `data()` method.
-With the colon in front of the prop name, you are telling Vue that this value inside the brackets is not just a string but a variable.
+In the App.vue let's extend the quiz element with a props attribute called “movies” and provide it with movies' data, which you get from the `data()` method.
+With the colon in front of the prop name, you are telling Vue that the value inside the brackets is not just a string but a variable, which in this case is an array.

 ```html
 <!-- App.vue -->